 Methods of How to Set Bitcoin Stop Loss Orders in Bitcoin Trading

 A trader can also set a stop loss order according to the technical indicators used to set these stop loss orders.
-Certain technical indicators use mathematical calculations to calculate where the stop loss orders should be set so as to provide an optimal exit point when trading Bitcoin.
+Certain technical indicators use mathematical calculations to calculate where the stop loss orders should be set so that to provide an optimal exit point when trading Bitcoin Crypto Currency.
 These chart indicators can be used as the basis for setting these stop loss orders.

-Other online Bitcoin traders also place these stop loss orders according to a predetermined risk: reward ratio.
+Other online Bitcoin traders also place these stop loss orders according to a pre-determined risk to reward ratio.
 This method of setting these orders is dependent upon certain mathematical calculations based on BTCUSD chart price movements.
-For example a ratio of 30,000 points stop loss can be used by a trader if the trade has the potential to make 90,000 points in profit: this is a risk reward ratio of 3:1.
+For example a ratio of 30,000 points stop-loss can be used by a trader if the trade has the potential to make 90,000 points in profit: this is a risk reward ratio of 3:1.
 Also, a ratio of 30,000 points or $30 stop loss can be used by a trader if the trade has the potential to make 90,000 points or $90 in profit: this is a risk reward ratio of 3:1

-Other traders just use a predetermined percent of their total trading account balance.
+Other traders just use a pre-determined percentage% of their total trading equity balance.

-To set a stop loss it is best to use one of the following methods:
+To set a stoploss order it is best to use one of the following methods:

-This technique is based on the percent of the account balance that the trader is willing to risk on any one single BTCUSD trade.
+This method is based on the percentage of the account balance that the trader is willing to risk on any one single BTC USD Crypto trade.
 If a trader is willing to risk 2% of their trading account balance - then the trader determines how far he will set the stop loss order level based on the trade size that he has bought or sold.

 Example: